ANNUAL PHYSICAL EXAM

 WHY ANNUAL PHYSICAL EXAMS ARE PERFORMED?

-Annual physical exams help determine the general health status of the patient and are an important diagnostic tool.
+Annual physical exams NYC help determine the general health status of the patient and are an important diagnostic tool.
 They help to improve the average life expectancy by contributing to the improvement of the quality of life.
-A physical exam is recommended once every year and is particularly important in people 50 years and older.
+A comprehensive physical exam is recommended once every year and is particularly important in people 50 years and older.
 These annual physical exams are useful for;

 - To check the risk of possible cardiovascular diseases based on serum cholesterol concentration.